Last Updated on

 d.
 For retirees.

-- Business permit and other requirements for self-employed, if applicable.
+- Business permits and other requirements for self-employed, if applicable.

 - Evidence of pension (e.g., receipts).